 I don’t want to give you a false impression – I don’t spend as much one-on-one time with my kids as I feel like I should.
 I’ve always said that spending quality time with my kids is one of the hardest parts of homeschooling for me.
-By the end of the school part of our day, I’m ready to just sit down and relax for a bit – or I have to get dinner started.
+By the end of the school part of our day, I’m ready just to sit down and relax for a bit – or it’s time to get dinner started.

 2. Go bowling.

 4. Play a game – video or board.